oracle-livelabs/developer/redwood-extensions/welcome/welcome.md

   ![Image alt text](images/variablesettings.png)

-The Value field in the Properties pane now has a reference to our new variable.
+The Value field in the Properties pane now contains a reference to our new variable.

-## Task 4: Add a Collection Container and Work with the Structure Pane
+## Task 4: Add a Collection Container

+In this task we'll add a container to the page, which will later hold some data we'll get from Oracle Fusion Cloud Applications.

-1. In the Components palette's Search box type **collection**, which will locate a component called **Collection Container**.
+1. In the Components palette's search box type **collection**, which will locate a component called **Collection Container**.
 2. Drag this component to the Structure pane and drop it on top of the Welcome Page template:
   ![Image alt text](images/collection.png)
 3. In the slots pop-up, select **Default**: